2012 Yecheng attack: Background

 The oasis city of Yecheng (also known as Kargilik), in Kashgar Prefecture, is 150 miles from China's border with Pakistan.
 Chinese border police have had difficulty asserting control over its border towns with Pakistan, as militants cross the porous border in between attacks.
 Despite its strategic location, Yecheng has long been remote and isolated from the rest of Xinjiang.
 Seven days before the attack, however, authorities opened a $578 million highway connecting Kashgar to Yecheng.

 Yecheng is impoverished compared to the rest of Xinjiang, and itself experienced violent unrest in the 1980s and 1990s.
 In 1998, Yecheng saw the U.S.-designated terrorist East Turkestan Islamic Movement blow up a natural gas pipeline and injure three people, as well as several explosions, according to authorities.
 Since 2009, according to Professor Barry Sautman, attacks in Xinjiang have become "more... spectacular, like storming police stations and attacks on police".
 Generally, Chinese authorities trace these attacks to Muslim hardliners who want independence from China, trained indigenously or in Pakistan.
-Yecheng is located between two cities which have seen Uyghur militant attacks in 2011, Kashgar and Hotan.
+Yecheng is located between two cities which saw Uyghur militant attacks in 2011, Kashgar and Hotan.
 In December, police rescued hostages held by suspected terrorists in Pishan, another remote town.
 Xinjiang authorities aimed to recruit 8,000 extra police for 2012 for extra security before a new government is formed at the 18th National Congress.

 Attack

-According to subsequent trial documents, on the morning of February 28, a Uyghur man named Abudukeremu Mamuti gathered eight followers in his house, who he had been grooming by preaching Islamic fundamentalism to them.
+According to subsequent trial documents, on the morning of February 28, a Uyghur man named Abudukeremu Mamuti gathered eight followers in his house, whom he had been grooming by preaching Islamic fundamentalism to them.
 Mamuti distributed axes, knives, and details to members of his group about the attack they were to carry out, on sites that they had already chosen and checked.
-At 6:00 p.m that evening, the group of nine started stabbing people in a crowd on Happiness Road (幸福路 (Xìngfú Lù)) in Yecheng.
+At 6:00 p.m. that evening, the group of nine started stabbing people in a crowd on Happiness Road (幸福路 (Xìngfú Lù)) in Yecheng.
 Happiness Road is mostly populated by ethnic Han, and most of the victims were Han, although some victims were Uyghur.
 The regional government declined to identify the ethnicity of the attackers, but a police officer at the scene told Agence France-Presse that all of the attackers were Uyghur.
 13 pedestrians were killed immediately and 16 were injured, two of whom died later from the injuries.
 Responding police shot seven of Mamuti's group dead, and also fatally injured another attacker, while sustaining one death and four injuries of their own.